optofab/optofab.github.io/logs.md

 **ACTION**

-- Hengrui and Ruoqian continue working on website refactor
+- Hengrui and Ruoqian will continue working on website refactor
-- Ruiqiao and Guoyu start work on the relational schema
+- Ruiqiao and Guoyu will start work on the relational schema

 ### Tutorials